Updated obesity treatment guidelines for children and teens include medications, surgery for some young people

 For children and teens, overweight is defined as a body mass index at or above the 85th percentile and below the 95th percentile; obesity is defined as a BMI at or above the 95th percentile.

-The new guidelines do not discuss obesity prevention; it will be addressed in another AAP policy statement to come, it says.
+The new guidelines do not discuss obesity prevention; it will be addressed in another policy statement to come, the American Academy of Pediatrics says.

 "These are the most comprehensive, patient-centered guidelines we have had that address overweight and obesity within childhood," Dr. Rebecca Carter, pediatrician at the University of Maryland Children's Hospital and assistant professor at the University of Maryland School of Medicine, said in an email Monday.

-She added that the recommendations also are a "major step forward" in helping both parents and medical teams "take ownership" over a child's long-term health risks related to overweight and obesity.
+She added that the recommendations are a "major step forward" in helping parents and medical teams "take ownership" over a child's long-term health risks related to overweight and obesity.

 The new guidelines are designed for health care providers, but Carter said parents should talk with their children's doctor if there are concerns about weight, and discuss strategies to optimize health and monitor changes.